orlowdev/orlove.dev/content/blog/2020/06/03/meeting-notes/index.md

 if you created a free spot in their schedules so that they could go and make a coffee and prepare for what they have to do next.
 On the other hand, don't prefer redundant time just to get the reputation of a nice person to have meetings with - people will get used to it and soon you'll get in a situation when even that amount of time is not enough.
 Guess who will lose the reputation at once?
-Besides, you block other people from using the time for what is really important.
+Besides, you block others from using the time for what is really important.

 #### Send a follow-up